Food and land

 Addressing the Climate and Ecological Emergencies while Supporting Farmers

-Our research paper brings the latest scientific evidence to the contentious and emotive debate around what truly sustainable farming and land use in the UK should look like.
+Our research paper brings the latest scientific evidence to the contentious and emotive debate around what truly sustainable farming and land use in the UK should look like, by answering 15 questions about farming in the UK.